 - Journalists are not interested in how pretty the release looks – they would prefer to receive the email as plain text.
 PDFs and other formats just slow down the editing process and make it more likely your story will be ignored.

 - Photos are essential if they add something to the story, and can be the difference between securing a news snippet and a full page feature – but avoid sending big files that clog up inboxes.
 It’s much better to use a link to Dropbox or WeTransfer.

 What to avoid when writing a news release:

 - Don’t make the copy too promotional – the release should cover what the benefits are to the customer and make people want to read it, not just shout about the company’s achievements.

 - Never write in the first person – this should only be used for quotes with the main copy of the release written in the third person.

 - Lengthy approval processes – news releases often need to be drafted and issued within short timescales (if they are to remain newsworthy).
 A lengthy approval process can mean deadlines are missed and also each person approving will have a different opinion on wording and style, which will ultimately affect the flow of the whole release.
 Keep your approval processes short and snappy!

 - Don’t re-issue the same press release – once a release is approved and issued it should not be re-issued if any further amends are spotted.
 This can damage your reputation with the journalist and makes your company look sloppy.
 Instead follow ups can be undertaken with the media or a further email can be sent with something extra to add appeal to the story.

-If you want to get more out of your relationship with the media, check out our Confident Communication Planning product where you can benefit from our 30 years of experience of working with press and influencers.
+If you want to get more out of your relationship with the media, also check out Episode 1 of Season 2 of our podcast, Revitalise & Grow, which is all about how to write and send out a news release successfully.
+Our Confident Communication Planning product can also help, as we can produce a six-month plan for you allowing you to benefit from our 30 years of experience of working with press and influencers.